 If the siren sounds or if severe weather approaches:

-- If outdoors, stay away from buildings, windows, and telephone or electric poles.
+1. If outdoors, stay away from buildings, windows, telephone or electric poles, and trees.

-- Seek shelter in a basement or ground floor hallway away from windows, or in a door frame.
+3. Seek shelter in a basement or ground floor hallway away from windows, or a door frame.
 Get under a table or a desk.

-- If requested, assist persons with disabilities to the safest area on the same floor.
+5. If requested, assist persons with mobility issues to the safest area on the same floor.

-- Remain protected until the danger has passed-at least ten minutes after sirens have stopped.
+7. Remain protected until the danger has passed at least ten minutes after the sirens have stopped.

 It's Friday at noon.
 What's that noise?
 It's the tornado warning siren — just a test.
 If you hear the tornado warning siren and it's not Friday at noon, seek shelter.
 All is clear when you hear two 30-second signals separated by a thirty-second silence.

 Power outages are not uncommon at Kenyon.
-When they happen, please stay safe: be careful when you have to move about in the dark, and keep away from downed power lines, fallen trees or damaged branches that might fall.
+When they happen, please stay safe: be careful when you have to move about in the dark, and keep away from downed power lines, fallen trees, or damaged branches that might fall.
 Don't go outside during high-wind conditions.
-Provide assistance to others who may be unfamiliar with the space or have mobility restrictions.
+Assist others who may be unfamiliar with the space or have mobility restrictions.
 Turn off all electrical equipment.
 Do not use elevators.
+Do not use candles for lighting.
 If instructed to evacuate, please proceed cautiously to the nearest clear exit.
 And be prepared: have a flashlight (and extra batteries) ready.

-If you receive notification of any kind indicating that there might be a bomb on campus, get as much information as possible and notify Campus Safety immediately at 740-427-5555.
+If you receive notification of any kind indicating that there might be a bomb on campus, get as much information as possible and notify Campus Safety at 740-427-5555 or Knox County Emergency Services (911) immediately.

 If you receive a written bomb threat, ensure the document is handled as little as possible, and pass it on to safety officers as soon as possible.
 If the written threat is received by electronic means, save it and call Campus Safety immediately.